Elsie19/mine/README.md

 Run `mine -D {Spigot,Paper,Vanilla,Forge}` to download and setup the server.
 You cannot install multiple of the same server (i.e you can't download and run two Paper servers.

 Only works on Linux distro's with systemd

+## Features
+* Uses a configuration that is easily accesible by the user so you don't have to edit the service files in root
+* Uses the screen program to enter your servers console from anywhere.
+Run screen -dmS server to enter and ctrl a+d to exit.
+Make sure you change server to whatever your running (i.e screen -dmS paper if you are running a paper server or just run screen -r if you are running one server)